canonical/vanilla-framework/docs/utilities/truncate.md

 View example of the truncate utility
 </a>

+Note: `u-truncate` will affect any tooltips placed inside.

 ### Import

 To import just this utility into your project, copy the snippet below and include it in your main Sass file.